numbworks/nwdocstringchecking/README.md

 From the documentation:

-> `nwdocstringchecking` is an application designed to check which methods in a Python file lack docstrings.
+> `nwdocstringchecking` is a CLI application designed to check which methods in a Python file lack docstrings.

 ## Getting started